staffuser/chat/README.md

 ### Chat Host
 <h1>https://staffuser.github.io/chat/<br>
+-The official page written as a dummy.<br>
-<h2>-This is the official test page created for safety AI.<br>
+-The official test page created for safety AI.<br>
+<h2>A site with protection when using redirection.<br>
-<h3>The first version of the project on the safety AI neural network host.<br>
+-The first version of the project on the safety AI neural network host.<br>